Migraines aren’t Headaches. Lets find out why.

 •Sulfur dioxide (SO2.)

-While positive associations for all five pollutants were noted in some studies, the most consistent associations were seen for NO2 and particulate matter.
+While some studies noted positive associations for all five pollutants , NO2 and particulate matter still seen as the most consistent associations.
 A 2015 study reporting a link between a chronic migraine and asthma could be due to people with sensitivity to both, although more research is needed.
 The study shows there may then be a link between a chronic migraine and asthma.
 An observation made by a migraine sufferer is that

 “A scarf is completely useless against pollutants.
 A mask which filters them out specifically – note: not even a regular surgical mask will do, as this is as useless as a scarf.”